Enhanced benefit for individuals with special health care needs

 - Additional visits to the dentist’s office and/or consultations that can be helpful prior to the first treatment to help patients learn what to expect and what is needed for a successful dental appointment.
 Additional exam benefits will be allowed for this purpose.

 - Up to four total dental cleanings in a benefit year.

-- Treatment delivery modifications necessary for dental staff to provide oral health care for patients with sensory sensitivities, behavioral challenges, severe anxiety or other barriers to treatment.
+- Treatment delivery modifications, including anesthesia and nitrous oxide, necessary for dental staff to provide oral health care for patients with sensory sensitivities, behavioral challenges, severe anxiety or other barriers to treatment.